Finishing Techniques

 Powder coatings, a tough, effective and sustainable alternative to traditional liquid coatings

 Finishing wood with powder coatings is not only a technological innovation, but also a redefinition of aesthetics and functionality in the wood industry.
-This method promises to bring about a transformation in the way we view the durability and beauty of wood finishes, while offering an environmentally friendly alternative to traditional painting methods.
+This method promises to bring a transformation in the way we view the durability and beauty of wood finishes, while offering an environmentally friendly alternative to traditional painting methods.

-Special features of wood finishing with powder coatings
+Particularities of finishing wood with powder coatings

 • Metal is a good conductor of electricity, while wood is an insulator

 The powder coating process involves three important elements - the wood substrate, temperature and electrical charge.
-Support it must be a good conductor of electricity, have as smooth a surface as possible and have a moisture content in the range 5-7%.Temperature is important because, in case of application on metal, the reaction is definitive at over 120°C. New powder paints developed specifically for wood need 90°C and even less, reacting in a very short time to avoid water escaping.
+Support it should be a good conductor of electricity, have as smooth a surface as possible, and have a moisture content in the range 5-7%.
+Temperature is important because when applied on metal, the reaction is finalized at over 120°C. The new powder coatings developed specifically for wood need 90°C and even less, reacting in a very short time to avoid water out.
 Electrical charging was solved by preheating the wood for a short time.
-Preheating brings water to the surface and transforms wood from an insulating material into a good conductor of electricity.
+Preheating brings water to the surface and turns wood from an insulating material into a good conductor of electricity.

-How to powder coat wood
+How to cover wood with powder paints

 Benefits of powder coating wood